marioy47/blog-site/posts/setup-debug-php-docker-visual-studio-code/index.md

 # Source image
 FROM wordpress:5-apache

-# Use a variable to make things cleaner
+# We're going to use this path multile times.
+So save it in a variable.
 ARG XDEBUG_INI="/usr/local/etc/php/conf.d/xdebug.ini"

 # Install AND configure Xdebug